Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/ogc/display_kml_network_links/README.md

 <h1>Display KML Network Links</h1>

-<p>Display KML with a network link and show network messages as the data is automatically refreshed.</p>
+<p>Display KML with a network link and show network messages.</p>

 <p><img src="DisplayKMLNetworkLinks.png"/></p>

 <h2>How to use the sample</h2>

 <p>The data shown should refresh automatically every few seconds.
-Network messages will be displayed in the list view as they come in.</p>
+A network message will be displayed when the dataset is loaded.</p>

 <h2>How it works</h2>